What is paragraph 79?

 – is truly outstanding or innovative, reflecting the highest standards in architecture, and would help to raise standards of design more generally in rural areas; and

 – would significantly enhance its immediate setting, and be sensitive to the defining characteristics of the local area.

 Seymour-Smith Architects’ para 79 projects:

-Seymour-Smith Architects has an enviable track-record with paragraph 79 projects, with a 100% success record, five planning consents to date, two further projects currently in the planning system, and several more on the drawing board.
+Seymour-Smith Architects has an enviable track-record with paragraph 79 projects, with a 100% success record, five planning consents to date, one project currently in the planning system, and several more on the drawing board.

 Helen sees these projects as a fantastic opportunity to create truly unique homes that push the boundaries of sustainable design and enhance the special sites in which they sit.
 She has achieved approvals in sensitive locations, including in the Green Belt and AONB (Area of Outstanding Natural Beauty).